Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Kaeon FUSION for Beginners/2 - Getting Comfortable in Kaeon FUSION/README.md

     5
     10

+_Note: Kaeon FUSION allows you to assign any value to any variable.
+However, there are some languages that force you to give each variable a type, meaning that they can only store values that match that type._

 ## 2 - Scope

 Information stored withing a variable can only be accessed by its sibling and children of said siblings.